This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Day 3

-Chicago, St Louis MO.
+Chicago, St Louis.
 An architectural walk through ‘The Loop’ to see skyscrapers and monuments of the Chicago School as well as some of the public art more recently installed.
-Return to the Art Institute for a further tour or some independent time.
-Continue to the airport for the late-afternoon flight to St Louis.
+Some independent time before driving to the airport for the late-afternoon flight to St Louis.
 First of two nights in St Louis.

 Day 4